 For money savers and frugalisters alike, Coventry’s Godiva Festival has to be a great option.
 For the kid’s there’s even the chance to make a bit of pocket money - every year budding young entrepreneurs head around the site collecting empty beer cups which they then take to the refund desk for a small amount of cash.
 Not only is it fun for them, it also keeps the site’s ground really clean.
 Win win!

-The dates for 2019 Godiva Festival haven’t been announced yet - these tend to get released in the early months of the new year.
-If you’d like to be notified about Godiva 2019 you can follow on Facebook or Twitter, and at the bottom of the Godiva Festival website there is an option to sign-up to the email list.
+May 2019 update: The dates for 2019 Godiva Festival are set as Fri 5th - Sun 7th July.
+If you’d like to go, you must now purchase tickets in advance.
+You can find out more about Godiva 2019 by following on Facebook or Twitter, and at the bottom of the Godiva Festival website there is an option to sign-up to the email list.

 Have you ever been to Coventry Godiva Festival?
 Or do you know of any similar free festivals that run elsewhere?
 Do share in the comments so that others can get great tips on good days out.